Clients’ rights and obligations under the taxation laws

 - MYOB Australia (for the processing of Client data and the production of financial reports for taxation and compliance purposes)

-- SuperConcepts Pty Ltd (for the processing of Client data related to Self-Managed Super Funds (SMSFs)
+- SuperConcepts Pty Ltd and Class Super Pty Ltd (for the processing of Client data related to Self-Managed Super Funds (SMSFs)

 - EFEX (to provide resources and manage the back-up of Client data)